greenelab/covid19-review/manuscript.md

 #### Antivirals and Coronoviruses
 [Have antivirals been used to treat other coronaviruses?
 What went well/badly?
 How do these interventions work?]

+Neutralizing Antibodies
+Monoclonal antibodies targeting viral antigens have shown therapeutic efficacy against viruses like Ebola and SARS CoV.
+The first human neutralizing antibody against SARS-CoV-2 targeting the trimeric spike (S) glycoproteins has been developed [@doi:10.1101/2020.03.11.987958].

 #### Antiviral Targeting of SARS-CoV-2
 [What efforts are underway to develop antivirals for SARS-CoV-2?
 Is anything expected to be particularly challenging about this virus?]